AzureKnight143/CPUBChurchV3/README.md

-# CPUBChurchV2
+# CPUBChurchV3

-The second version of cpubchurch.com written in 2018.
+The thrid version of cpubchurch.com written in 2021.

 This is a child theme for [understrap 0.9.6](https://github.com/understrap/understrap).
 It uses [understrap-child 0.6.0](https://github.com/understrap/understrap-child) as a base.